oddballteam/hiring-challenges/frontend-engineer/README.md

 ## Your Next Steps: The Challenges

 We’ve designed two challenges for you that will give us a deeper insight into your capabilities and problem-solving skills.
 These tasks are designed to reflect the type of work you will encounter in the role and to help you showcase your strengths.
-Our HR team will communicate with you on which challenge you'll be tasked with.

 - [**iTunes Search**](itunes-search/README.md)
 - [**NASA Picture of the Day**](nasa-pod/README.md)

----

-## Good Luck!

-We’re excited to see how you tackle these challenges.
-This is your chance to showcase your skills and demonstrate how you can contribute to the success of Oddball and our mission.
-Take your time, and don’t hesitate to reach out if you have any questions along the way.

-Good luck, and we look forward to reviewing your work!

-The Oddball Team